potatomasterrace/zerobounce-javascript-api-v2/README.md

 ZeroBounce API v2 (node version)

-## This is an unofficial port of [zerobounce javascript api v2](https://github.com/zerobounce/zerobounce-javascript-api-v2 to node)
+This is an unofficial port of [zerobounce javascript api v2](https://github.com/zerobounce/zerobounce-javascript-api-v2) to node

 # Usage :
 ## Init :